Skip to content

 # 2. Copy the generated SPOSCAR to POSCAR.

-cp SPOSCAR POSCA
+cp SPOSCAR POSCAR

 Step 2.
 Submit VASP calculation